Turkish Delight Recipe

 Ingredients needed

-• Sugar.
+• Granulated sugar.
 Only granulated white sugar will work here.
+Even brown or coconut sugar will affect the texture.

 • Water.
 To make the simple syrup and cornstarch slurry.